jonnor/projects/music/braindump.md

 Psychology, the mind.
 Perception
 'how we see the world'

-Human experience.
+Human condition.
 Finding the core
 'things that stay the same'

 ## Quotes